ovh/docs/pages/platform/kubernetes-k8s/deploying-gpu-application/guide.en-gb.md

 This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
 If you want to know more on those topics, please look at the [OVHcloud Managed Kubernetes Service Quickstart](../deploying-hello-world/).

-You also need to have [Helm](https://docs.helm.sh/) installed on your workstation and your cluster, please refer to the [How to install Helm on OVHcloud Managed Kubernetes Service](../installing-helm/) tutorial.
+You also need to have [Helm](https://docs.helm.sh/) installed on your workstation and your cluster.
+Please refer to the [How to install Helm on OVHcloud Managed Kubernetes Service](../installing-helm/) tutorial.

 ## Prerequisites